Taliban - EP 1

 Ineffective

-Increase in corruption and criminality, harmful effects on neighboring states, enhancing stature of targeted individuals, humanitarian consequences.
+Increase in corruption and criminality, strengthening of authoritarian rule, increase in human rights violations, harmful effects on neighboring states, enhancing stature of targeted individuals, resource diversion, growth in role of the state in the economy, decline in legitimacy of the UN, reduction of local institutional capacity, humanitarian consequences, widespread economic consequences.

 17-06-2011